 The last insulator tested was a third R30 pure alumina ceramic coated with a Zirconium Oxide (ZrO) film on the vacuum side.
 With the purpose of isolating the performance of the coating, the electrode configuration was chosen without the shed, but the spherical electrode was further polished by hand starting with 320 grit and ending with 600 grit before transitioning to diamond paste 9 micron, then 6 micron and finally with 1 micron.
 The electrode was chemically cleaned in ultra-sonic baths as described in section B.

-High voltage processing under Krypton conditions proceeded similarly to those for the lower resistivity R28 insulator with comparable levels of field emission, around 20 counts per second.
+High voltage processing under krypton conditions proceeded similarly to those for the lower resistivity R28 insulator with comparable levels of field emission, around 20 counts per second.
 At 336 kV, voltage induced gas desorption was observed without field emission.
 At 340kV, the HVPS tripped off on over current.
 Upon recovering the voltage, field emission was observed at 200kV, but processed out at 240kV.
 At 300kV, the HVPS tripped off again on over-current, but in this instance the reading on the Pirani cold cathode gauge increased two orders of magnitude, in similar fashion as with the first test of the R30 pure alumina insulator.
-Upon inspection, the breakdown track seemed to have started about ¼ of the ceramic length on the high voltage side, and ended about ¼ below the ground end of the ceramic.
+Upon inspection, the breakdown track originated about one quarter of the ceramic length on the high voltage side, and ended just below the ground end of the ceramic.
 Two punctures at that location can easily be seen in figure 10.